afrind/draft-frindell-moq-mush/draft-frindell-moq-mush.md

 ## Encoding Track Names in URLs

 A Full Track Name consists of two components, a track namespace and a track name.
-These are encoded in URLs with the track_namesapce and track_name query parameters.
+These are encoded in URLs with the track_namespace and track_name query parameters.
 The :path and :authority pseudo headers are set via the Connection URL.
 The parameters are URL encoded.